sqowey/more_info/checks/checks.md

 - [ ] Check if the settings do work all
 - [ ] Check if the app works when completely deleted and copied from source
 - [ ] Check if the support formular works
+- [ ] Check if version number has been updated
+- [ ] Check if changelog has been added